Urinary incontinence, accidental or involuntary leakage of urine, is a common side effect of treatment that is usually temporary.

 Coping with urinary incontinence

-- Men who do pelvic floor exercises before surgery are less likely to have ongoing urinary incontinence after surgery.
-Exercises are also important after surgery.
+- Find out about pelvic floor exercises.
+Men who do pelvic floor exercises before surgery are less likely to have ongoing urinary incontinence after surgery.
+The exercises are also important after surgery.
 Ask your doctor, urologist, physiotherapist or continence nurse for more information.

-- Ask your GP about the Continence Aids Payment Scheme.
-This assists men who have severe or long term incontinence with the cost of continence products.
+- Ask your continence nurse or GP about the Continence Aids Payment Scheme.
+This assists men who have ongoing incontinence with the cost of continence products.